 Which isn’t what most people think is what happens when you eat a food high in carbs.

 Now this might seem counter-intuitive.
 Sweet potatoes are medium on the Glycemic Index, which means they should cause your insulin levels to rise and send your blood sugar levels up as well.

-However, because sweet potatoes are loaded with heart healthy fiber and have a special affect on blood sugar regulation, the opposite is actually true.
+However, because sweet potatoes are loaded with heart healthy fiber and have a special effect on blood sugar regulation, the opposite is actually true.